MuratovArthur/Kozy-Korpesh-Bayan-Sulu/README.md

 ## Usage

-To start the game, run the following command in the terminal:
+To start the game, navigate into the main folder and run the following command in the terminal:
 ```
 python main.py
 ```